2020 Japan Winter Wonders Photo Tour – Fully Booked

 Today after 14 full days of adventure we have our final breakfast together in Kyoto before we go our separate ways, either to nearby Osaka Airport for our flights home or onward for more adventures in Japan.

 ** This itinerary is the plan.
 The actual tour may vary slightly due to weather, road conditions or other things beyond our control.
 Either way, we will ensure you get the best photographic tour that we can provide and you will come away with fantastic images and memories that will last a lifetime.

 The important details.

-- Tour begins in Tokyo and concludes in Kyoto.
+- Tour begins in Sapporo and concludes in Kyoto.

 **To book the twin share rate you must specify a room partner, as we cannot be responsible for pairing you with others.

 - 15 days in Japan, full 14 days on tour.

 - All ground transport for the duration of the tour, including taxis.